digital-boss/n8n-nodes-google-ads/README.md

 # Latest functionality

-Xentral endpoints include endpoints of old and new API as well as multiple databases.
+Xentral endpoints include endpoints of old and new API as well as the support for multiple databases.

 # Use